 - Cleaning of dressing rooms, common touch areas backstage, the theatre control booth, and crew and cast bathrooms will be done on a daily basis with a disinfecting fogger by TPM staff.

-- When the temperature and weather outside is within an acceptable range to keep within Equity temperature regulations, the windows in the Mainspace and Backspace will be kept open to improve airflow.
+- Whenever possible, and when the temperature and weather outside is within an acceptable temperature range, the windows in the Mainspace will be kept open to improve airflow.

 - Doors with frequent traffic will be propped open when possible.